relaypro-open/erlcredstash/README.md

 export AWS_ACCESS_KEY_ID=<Your AWS Access Key>
 export AWS_SECRET_ACCESS_KEY=<Your AWS Secret Access Key>
 ```
-To compile and run erlcredstash
+To compile and run ErlCredStash
 ```
 make
 make run
 ```

-If you're using erlcredstash in your application, add it as a dependency in your application's configuration file.
-To use erlcredstash in the shell, you can start it by calling:
+If you're using ErlCredStash in your application, add it as a dependency in your application's configuration file.
+To use ErlCredStash in the shell, you can start it by calling:

 ```
 ssl:start().